 Think about your parent or caregiver who completed LUNA with you.
 They could be a wonderful person to reach out to about your fears or worries.
 Your parent has learned many new skills alongside you and has supported you on this journey, so they could be a great source of support in the future as well.

 Anxiety can be difficult, and you do not have to deal with it all on your own.
 As we have talked about before, feeling supported and cared for is important when you are facing challenges or managing emotions like anxiety.
-Take a moment to think about anyone else you could reach out to for support when you are dealing with anxiety and write their names on the Who to Reach out to for Support worksheet, or view the instructions below:
+Take a moment to think about anyone else you could reach out to for support when you are dealing with anxiety and write their names on the Who to Reach Out to for Support worksheet, or view the instructions below:

-Planning for the Future
+Planning For The Future

-You have been working so hard to overcome your anxiety in LUNA, so it will be very beneficial for you keep this momentum going!
+You have been working so hard to overcome your anxiety in LUNA, so it will be very beneficial for you to keep this momentum going!
 It’s important that you plan out how you will manage your anxiety in the future so that you can continue to make progress.

 Take some time to brainstorm.
 Think about the anxiety-related obstacles that you could face in the future.
 Then, answer the questions on the Planning for the Future worksheet, or view the questions in the drop-down below.